 Having a clogged nose is no fun at all.
 Thankfully, making a nasal solution is simple.
-Combine 1/2 tsp baking soda with 1/2 tsp of a non iodized salt into an 8 oz glass of distilled or filtered water.
-You may need to warm the water up a bit in order for the salt to dissolve.
+Combine 1/2 tsp baking soda with 1/2 tsp of non-iodized salt into an 8 oz glass of distilled or filtered water.
+You may need to warm the water up a bit for the salt to dissolve.
 Once combined allow it to cool.
-Then pour it into a nasal device and use as you would a saline rinse.
+Then pour it into a nasal device and use it as you would a saline rinse.
 This solution can be stored for up to 3 days in a cool dry place.

 A method that has been used for centuries to relieve congestion or a stuffy nasal passage is steam.
-Fill a large bowl of water about half way and place on a solid surface like a table.
+Fill a large bowl of water about halfway and place it on a solid surface like a table.
 Lean over the bowl and put a towel over your head like you’re forming a tent.
-Breath the steam in deeply for several minutes to help relieve symptoms.
+Breathe the steam in deeply for several minutes to help relieve symptoms.
 You can opt to add a few drops of essential oil to help increase the impact of the steam treatment.
-See essentials oils below.
+See the Essential Oils section below.